lnxjedi/gopherbot/doc/Configuration.md

 ### Brain

-**Gopherbot** supports a simple brain for storing long-term memories as JSON blobs that are serialized/de-serialized in to simple data structures.
+**Gopherbot** supports a simple key-value brain with multiple storage backends for storing long-term memories as JSON blobs that are serialized/de-serialized in to simple data structures.

 #### Brain Encryption
 For CI/CD applications where the brain may be used for storing secrets, **Gopherbot** can use AES-GCM for encrypting and decrypting memories sent to the storage engine.